 Explanation: The region's landscapes are affected by degradation, particularly in the fast-growing agricultural lands where natural vegetation cover has been removed, and fragile soils have been exposed to wind and water erosion.
 Since 1975, West African forests have declined from about 131,000 sq km to just 83,000 sq km.
 Much of that deforestation was driven by agricultural expansion, which doubled in area between 1975 and 2013.
 Traditional rice production is characterized by soil degradation and clearing of virgin forests or land.
-Through the approach proposed under CRRP, no damage to soil, vegetation.
+Through the approach proposed under CRRP, no damage to soil, vegetation and land resources are expected to occur.
+Sustainable intensification of land will reduce the need for further deforestation.
 Besides, SRI-CRRP is an agro-ecological and climate-smart agriculture approach that promotes land and soil conservation.
 In fact, by reducing the use of irrigation water by up to 50%, soil aeration is supported, which stimulates the root growth of the rice plants.
 Additionally, through organic matter-enriched soils, nutrient and water holding capacity in soils are improved, more carbon is stored, and beneficial soil biota support crop nutrient uptake and protect against disease.
 In addition, the project will undertake awareness raising on the impact of deforestation on the landscape and on agriculture.